 If inclement weather would make driving hazardous, students are asked to access Xpress announcements, call campus for a recorded message or tune into local radio or television stations for official cancellation or delay of NICC classes.
-The College will notify students of closures and delays by email and text messaging using the MyCruiser Alert module of Xpress.
-Please take advantage of this communication tool and sign up in your Xpress Account.
-Many radio and television stations allow the public to participate in text alerts for specified cancellations and delays; it is recommended that students elect to enroll in this service for notice of NICC closings and/ or delays.
+The College will notify students of closures and delays by email and text messaging using the RAVE alert system.
+Please take advantage of this free communication tool.
+Information to sign up is available on the Campus Safety page under College Info in your Xpress Account.
+Many radio and television stations allow the public to participate in text alerts for specified cancellations and delays; it is recommended that students elect to enroll in this service for notice of NICC closings and/or delays.

+CAMPUS SECURITY

-CAMPUS SECURITY CLERY ACT ANNUAL SECURITY REPORT
+CLERY ACT ANNUAL SECURITY REPORT

 In 1991, the U.S. Congress passed the Student Right-to-Know and the Campus Security Act, which requires colleges to report the three previous years of statistics on murder, sex offenses, robbery, aggravated assault, burglary and motor vehicle theft, and statistics on arrests for drug and alcohol violations and weapons violations.
 In 1998, Congress passed an amendment renaming the act to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and required that all crimes motivated by hate or bias be included in the statistics.
 The Violence Against Women Reauthorization Act of 2013, Public Law 113-4, Section 304, requires the College to comply with all state and federal laws regarding sexual assault and all forms of sexual misconduct including intimate partner violence, stalking, dating violence, sexual violence, sexual harassment, and domestic violence.
-Information concerning sex offenders in the NICC district can be found at www.iowasexoffenders.com
+Information concerning sex offenders in the NICC district can be found at www.iowasexoffenders.com.